rkitover/windows-dev-guide/README.md

 ### Available Command-Line Tools and Utilities

-The commands installed in the list of packages [installed from Chocolatey](#installing-chocolatey-and-some-packages) are pretty much the same as in Linux.
+The commands installed in the list of packages [installed from scoop](#installing-visual-studio-some-packages-and-scoop) are pretty much the same as in Linux.

 There are a few very simplistic wrappers for similar functions as the namesake Linux commands in the